kosli-dev/cli/docs.kosli.com/content/legacy_ref/v2.11.1/kosli_snapshot_ecs.md

 ## Synopsis

-Report a snapshot of running containers in an AWS ECS cluster or service to Kosli.
+Report a snapshot of running containers in one or more AWS ECS cluster(s) to Kosli.
+Skip `--clusters` and `--clusters-regex` to report all clusters in a given AWS account.
+Or use `--exclude` and/or `--exclude-regex` to report all clusters excluding some.
 The reported data includes container image digests and creation timestamps.

 To authenticate to AWS, you can either: